d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 ShowReadingTime: true
 ---

 This article will guide you through setting up a Voi participation node on the latest Ubuntu LTS (22.04).
 It assumes you start with a local or remote (server/cloud) installation.
 Version 20.04 should also work, but is not tested extensively.
+This guide is only suitable for `x86` architecture machines as it relies on the Algorand repository, which does not publish packages for other architectures such as ARM64.

 If you already have an Algorand node running, check back later for an upcoming article on co-hosting nodes.